 Whitacre shook up the company with a number of managerial changes, including luring Chief Financial Officer Chris Liddell from Microsoft Corp.
 He also combined sales and marketing responsibilities and consolidated control of GM's core North American market under one executive.

-In one year after declaring bankruptcy, the company earned $1.3 billion and prepared to pay back the government’s $50 million bailout.
+One year after declaring bankruptcy, GM earned $1.3 billion and prepared to pay back the government's $50 billion bailout.

 Whitacre stepped down as CEO of GM in September 2010 and retired as chairman of the board on December 31, 2010.

 Whitacre also serves on the boards of Exxon Mobil Corporation and the PGA Tour, and previously served on the board of Burlington Northern Santa Fe Corporation.
 He serves on the board of the Institute for International Economics and is a member of The Business Council.
 He previously served on the President's National Security Telecommunications Advisory Committee and the board of Anheuser-Busch Companies.

 Whitacre's leadership extends into the community, where he has been actively involved with the Boy Scouts of America, the Board of Regents of Texas Tech University, Texas Tech University Health Sciences Center, and United Way.

 In recognition of his commitment to business and community, Bloomberg BusinessWeek named Whitacre one of the Top 25 Executives of the Year in 2010.
 He also has earned a number of awards for his contributions to business and civic affairs, including the Corporate Leadership Award from the National Minority Supplier Development Council, and the Obelisk Leadership Award.

 Whitacre has been instrumental in securing some of the largest contributions to Texas Tech, including a $20 million gift for Jones Stadium renovations, and $14 million from the SBC Foundation to create endowed scholarships at Texas Tech.